 - Places the golf club in the best possible position to strike the ball straight.

-- To build club head speed into contact saves energy to create a significant distance from the golf ball.
+- Building club head speed into contact saves energy to create a significant distance from the golf ball.

 That is all — the two goals listed above are all that is required for a perfect backswing.
 We will look at these two factors — accuracy & distance – individually in this post before combining them at the conclusion.
 The following instructions presume you have a good golf stance & grip.